An intersectional human rights council. A mass transit ridesharing app. A private-public economic system. A driverless city by 2030.

 “There is no choice.
 If we don’t start addressing the problems that we face from an economic perspective, we are going to face an unbelievable economic crisis that will translate to a social revolution.
 There’s no way that half the population is going to starve to death and not do anything about it.
 If we don’t address the economic inequity that exists in the city, we will have a violent revolution.”

 While he sees a remarkably bleak future ahead if there is no change, he truly believes that millennials will build a better tomorrow.
 It’s easy, he says, for our current politicians to tear down the social safety net and ignore climate change since “they’re not planning 20, 30 years out, because, frankly, many of them will be long gone.”
-With the average of members of the House being 57.8 years and of Senators 61.8 years, there is definitely some truth to that.
+With the average age of members of the House being 57.8 years and of the Senate 61.8 years, there is definitely some truth to that.
 “It’s about time we stop outsourcing our future to people who truly don’t have a vested interest in it.”

 Mike hopes that his campaign will inspire other millennials to stand up and become more civically engaged.
 Since Donald Trump’s shocking Electoral College victory, we have already seen a historic number of young candidates running for public office, and Mike doesn’t want to see that momentum stop.